Who we are

 - Scheme membership can help practices to market their services.

-- Free e-newsletter 'The Practice Standard' provides information and guidance about changes to the Practice Standards requirement and tips for assessment.
+- Free e-newsletter 'The Practice Standard' provides information and guidance about changes to the Practice Standards requirements and tips for assessment.

 - Scheme Membership is recognised by the Veterinary Medicines Directorate (VMD) and so practice premises accredited by the Practice Standards Scheme are not subject to routine inspection from the VMD as the Scheme's standards meet the VMD inspection criteria.